Vern Bullough

 Vern Leroy Bullough (July 24, 1928 – June 21, 2006) was an American historian and sexologist.

 He was a distinguished professor emeritus at the State University of New York (SUNY) at Buffalo, Faculty President at California State University, Northridge, a past president of the Society for the Scientific Study of Sexuality, past Dean of natural and social sciences at the Buffalo State College in Buffalo, New York, one of the founders of the American Association for the History of Nursing, and a member of the editorial board of Paidika: The Journal of Paedophilia.

-Biography
+Early life and career

-Born in Salt Lake City, Utah, Bullough earned his A.B. at the University of Utah in 1951.
+Born in Salt Lake City, Utah, to a Mormon family, Bullough earned his A.B. at the University of Utah in 1951.
 He then attended the University of Chicago, earning an A.M. in 1951 and a Ph.D in 1954, and was a university fellow during 1953-1954.
-In 1981 he received a B.S.N. from California State University, Long Beach.
+In 1981, he received a B.S.N. from California State University, Long Beach.